The post PVC Cable Current Rating Calculator appeared first on ElectricalSells.

 The post Line loss calculator appeared first on ElectricalSells.

-AT&C loss calculator
+]]>The post AT&C loss calculator appeared first on ElectricalSells.

-AT&C loss stand for Aggregate Technical & Commercial (AT&C) loss.
+]]>AT&C loss stand for Aggregate Technical & Commercial (AT&C) loss.
 In this AT&C loss calculator we have to enter input energy from electrical source and energy sold ( energy that is consumed by consumer). then assessment( sum of bill amount served to consumer) and revenue realised(sum bill amount collect from conumer). after entering the above four inputs press calculate you will get AT&C in %.

 AT&C loss stand for Aggregate Technical & Commercial (AT&C) loss. it is an actual measure of performance of a power distribution system as it includes both technical losses and commercial losses. it shows the gap of input energy into the system and the units for which the payment is collected.